 7. Allow your children to be ALTAR SERVERS – 77% of newly ordained priests say they participated in the Mass by altar serving, giving them a glimpse of serving God in this special way.
 This is important.
 Encourage them to serve as long as possible, too.

 Pope Francis says that “Vocations make their first steps in the family.”
 Knowing this is difficult in today’s society, I would propose for your family is to be counter-cultural, living the opposite way that society says to live.
 We need to make our families a Domestic Church where God is at the center of our lives and our children are inspired to live an authentically Catholic life.

 If it is truly your wish that one of your children becomes a priest or consecrated sister or brother, then say so with a general wish.
 No pressure applied.
 This just spurs our children to think, “What does God want for my life.”
 AND they know that you will support whatever they choose.
-The reality is that 23% of the newly ordained were discouraged by family members, 10-15% were discouraged by their mother or father.
-I am sure you would never do that.
+The reality is that about 23% of the newly ordained each year were discouraged by family members, 10-15% are discouraged by their mother or father.

 If you do encourage your children with your words to think about a religious vocation, you never know if it will be your child, grandchild, or somewhere down the line that answers that special call from God to give his or her life in service to the Church and His people.

 Speak well of priests and sisters as they are worthy of great respect.
 Don’t let your children only hear you complain about how long your priest’s homily was on the way home from Mass… Speak well of your spouse and the sacrament of marriage, too, as the majority of children will be called to married life.